playframework/playframework/documentation/manual/scalaGuide/advanced/http/ScalaHttpFilters.md

 ## Using filters

-The simplest way to use a filter is to extends the `WithFilters` trait on your `Global` object:
+The simplest way to use a filter is to extend the `WithFilters` trait on your `Global` object:

 @[filter-trait-example](code/GlobalWithFilters.scala)